Scheduling

 }

 Memory oversubscription is an opt-in feature which allows tasks to exceed their reserved memory limit if the client has excess memory capacity.
-It is recommended to enable this feature to help maximize cluster memory utilization while also allowing a margin of error in case a task has a sudden memory spike.
+We recommend enabling this feature to help maximize cluster memory utilization while also allowing a margin of error in case a task has a sudden memory spike.

 Visit the Oversubscribe Memory tutorial for more information on how to configure.

-If the cluster has not been bootstrapped yet, you can enable the memory oversubscription by adding a `default_scheduler_config` section to your agent configuration file.
+If the cluster is not in a bootstrapped state yet, you can enable the memory oversubscription by adding a default_scheduler_config section to your agent configuration file.

 server {